-While in the shake shack, some of the close-ups do not match the other scenes, in the far shots there are people and trees behind the bars, in the close-ups there are neither, and also the wall colors are different between shots.
+In the shake shack, some of the close-ups do not match the other scenes.
+In far shots, people and trees are behind the bars.
+Close-ups have no trees or people.
+The wall colors also change between shots.

-In the dance-off, just before Cha-Cha replaces Sandy as Danny's dancing partner, there is a wide shot of Danny and Sandy dancing.
-In the corner you can see Cha-Cha walk out from behind some students.
-The camera then makes a close-up and she repeats the same movement.
+At the dance-off, just before Cha-Cha replaces Sandy as Danny's dancing partner, a wide shot shows Danny and Sandy dancing.
+Cha-Cha walks out from behind some students in a corner.
+In the close-up, she walks out again.